Port Moresby: Independence

 In September 1975, Papua New Guinea became an independent country with Port Moresby as its capital city.
 Prince Charles, Prince of Wales, represented the Queen of Papua New Guinea at the celebrations.
 New government, intellectual and cultural buildings were constructed in the suburb of Waigani to supplement and replace those of downtown Port Moresby.
 They included those for government departments, including a National Parliament Building, which was opened in 1984 by Prince Charles and blends traditional design with modern building technology.

 The Papua New Guinea National Museum and National Library are in Waigani.
 A mansion was built in Port Moresby just west of the old legislative building but the last pre-independence chief minister and first prime minister of the sovereign state declared it not nearly grand enough; it was made the residence of Australian high commissioners and a mansion suitable to Somare's demands was built in Waigani.

 Several of the government buildings have been abandoned due to long-term neglect.
 Chief amongst these are Marea Haus (known to most locals as the "Pineapple Building") and the Central Government Offices.
-Nearby buildings, such as Morauta Haus and Vulupindi Haus, are starting to show significant signs of decay due to a lack of maintenance.
 However, widespread restoration rather than demolition of long-disused office buildings has been highly active since the first decade of the 21st century.
 The legislative building before independence and the first parliament building is long-gone but the old court house in town Port Moresby remains, bearing its pre-independence label with its previous title.

 The population of the Port Moresby area expanded rapidly after independence.
 In 1980, the census return registered a population of 120,000; by 1990, this had increased to 195,000.